edtechr/hexagonsDemo/README.md

 * `index`: a unique identifier of a drawing procedure marked as a number between 0 and 619 such that the numbers run across train/dev/test in a random order.
 This index is synchornized with the [dataset visualization](https://edtechr.github.io/hexagonsDemo/visual/) index, in order to allow user to visualize the drawing procedure by index.
-* `collection_round`: a unique identifier for each round where we collected drawing procedures.
+* `annotation_round`: a unique identifier for each round where we collected drawing procedures.
 The values are:
      - '1': The first round where we used images designed by the  [project team](https://edtechr.github.io/hexagonsDemo/#team).
      - '2': The second round where we used images designed by the experienced crowdworkers.
      - '0': Preliminary rounds (results from the Pilot and Recruitment phases).